sagemath/trac_to_gh/Issue 3923.md

 # Issue 3923: [with patch, not ready for review] notebook -- convert existing templates to Jinja templates

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3923

 Original creator: TimothyClemans